 Infection Control Filtration

-While ‘infection control’ is a term most often used in healthcare, the best practices for prevention and response to threats of infection, specifically waterborne illnesses, are relevant to us all.
+Best practices for preventing and responding to threats of infection, specifically waterborne illnesses, are relevant to us all.
 Public health is dependent upon the supply of clean water, and when potable water is compromised, so is our safety.
-Water contamination may cause illness, halted business, and even death.
+With the aging and degradation of our water infrastructure, our water sources and distribution systems are especially vulnerable to corruption from events like natural disasters, repairs, and sewage leaks.

 Want to learn more?